-As a service to our members, the club purchases private ice at the Ohio State University ice rink to provide dedicated, monitored sessions that are geared towards faster-paced, multi-directional practice and private instruction for freestyle, moves in the field, and ice dancing.
-Sessions are limited to a maximum of 25 skaters and are governed by CFSC Ice Rules.
+As a service to our members, the club purchases private ice at The Ohio State University Ice Rink to provide dedicated, monitored sessions that are geared towards faster-paced, multi-directional practice and private instruction for freestyle, moves in the field, and ice dancing.
+Sessions are limited to a maximum of 25 skaters and are governed by the the rules outlined below.
 Ice Monitors reinforce the ice rules and play music for skaters, ensuring that all skaters have equal opportunity to have their program music.
 Club members are encouraged to support club sessions but are not required to do so.

 Please review and understand these rules prior to skating on club ice.